latchset/kryoptic/README.md

 # Tests

-To run test, run the check command:
+To run the tests, run the test command:

     $ cargo test